 There are some of them, but usually, you call these Mobile Workstations in place of laptops.
-They tend to be huge, expensive, bulky, and have little and no battery life to speak of.
+They tend to be huge, expensive, bulky and have little and no battery life to speak of.
 Effectively a desktop in a compact casing with its keyboard, screen, and a UPS attached.

-Mostly a laptop has a soldered CPU designed to be as power saving and economical as possible by down tuning it quite a bit.
+Mostly a laptop has a soldered CPU designed to be as power-saving and economical as possible by down tuning it quite a bit.
 Very few laptops have removable CPUs, never mind interchangeable with a desktop.
 You can’t find any desktop motherboard to fit it in because the size is off.
 Also, the laptop processors are pretty weak when compared to desktop ones.

 Laptop CPUs sometimes have more connections than desktop CPUs, and some connectors will need to be amalgamate or left hanging.
 You might be able to find an adapter, but you need to try your luck on whether it works or not (which you may also need to solder the balls in an oven and flash the bios).

-Second, when it comes to performance, there lies the difference, laptop CPUs have a distinct design to get the most power out of each watt like a marathon runner.
+Second, when it comes to performance, there lies the difference, laptop CPUs have a distinct design to get the most power out of each watt, like a marathon runner.
 Still, like a sprinter, desktop CPUs are designed to run as fast as possible out of each second, replacing the same (or sometimes one lower) grade and design of the Desktop.

 CPU with laptop CPU will decrease performance; you can find people benchmarking CPUs online if you need a cross-architecture comparison.
 Laptop CPUs are also designed not to need much cooling and often have a lower frequency (slower speed) and count (multithreading/multitasking).

-The third is that it may not worth the price and risk.
+The third is that it may not be worth the price and risk.
 I hope I have explained the risk already.
 I can only suggest trying this if you want to bring back a computer with a potentially better CPU on a motherboard with the same chipset manufacturer and generation.

-All you can find online are for the older generation (gen4 to gen7) Intel core chips, they are already out of fashion, and it may be useful for you to buy AMD chips (which trades core speed for core count) or some older gen chips that get renovate to lower grade chips like Intel core i3–9100f.
-In case you have a GPU that is not very outdated, you can buy a CPU without onboard graphics to get more money when it comes to the power side.
+All you can find online are for the older generation (gen4 to gen7) Intel core chips, they are already out of fashion, and it may be helpful for you to buy AMD chips (which trades core speed for core count) or some older gen chips that get renovate to lower grade chips like Intel core i3–9100f.
+If you have a GPU that is not very outdated, you can buy a CPU without onboard graphics to get more money when it comes to the power side.